Colorado Grande Casino

 DESCRIPTION

-This 1896, handsome, 3 story brick building was built to house commercial enterprises, starting with the fancy brickwork, and display windows on the outside.
+This handsome 3-story brick building was built in 1896 to house commercial enterprises.
+Visitors will notice its fancy brickwork, and display windows right away.
 The building features rock-faced corner stones, a recessed center entryway, and fabulous, decorative molding.

-Currently, there is a casino on the first floor, the hotel is on the second floor, while the old ballroom space is on the third floor.
-Maggie’s Restaurant is found toward the back of the structure on the first/ground floor, downstairs from the casino.
+There is a casino on the first floor, a hotel on the second and an old ballroom space on the third.
+Maggie’s Restaurant is found toward the back of the structure on the ground floor, downstairs from the casino.

-The casino develops loyal customers by offering them points for playing and lets them win 10% more than the other casino’s allow.
+The casino develops loyal customers by offering them points for playing and lets them win 10% more than other casinos.
 They pride themselves on being 10% looser than the Cripple Creek market!
-Another popular practice with their customers is that they keep their TITO penny machines current, offering the latest Aristocrat and IGT Games.
+Another popular practice with customers is that they keep their TITO penny machines current, offering the latest Aristocrat and IGT Games.
 Penny players like the quick and convenient cash in service.
 They also keep their “oldies but goodies” loose dollar reel slots as long as they can repair them.

-The hotel’s seven rooms offer a complimentary breakfast as each guest is given a 10 dollar voucher.
-High rollers are given a complementary room, but probably lose enough money at the tables to pay for the room, as it is hard to beat the house.
-Complementary snacks are offered to guests of the hotel and room service from Maggie’s is another amenity that the hotel guests enjoy.
+The hotel’s seven rooms offer a complimentary breakfast as each guest is given a ten dollar voucher.
+High rollers are given complimentary room, but probably lose more than enough money at the tables to pay for it, as it is hard to beat the house.
+Free snacks are offered to guests and room service from Maggie’s is another amenity that hotel guests enjoy.

-Though Maggie’s Restaurant can be reached by going down the stairs from the casino, Maggie’s also has its own entrance, about 3/4 of the way down on the building’s side that sits on 3rd St., toward the back of the building.
-Maggie’s Restaurant pleases both visitors and the local population as well.
-According to the restaurant’s web-page, “Maggie’s specializes in a variety of entrees and desserts in a classic, elegant restaurant setting.
+Though Maggie’s Restaurant can be reached by going down the stairs from the casino, it also has its own entrance, about three quarters of the way down on the building’s side that sits on Third St., toward the back of the building.
+Maggie’s Restaurant pleases both visitors and locals.
+According to the restaurant’s webpage, “Maggie’s specializes in a variety of entrees and desserts in a classic, elegant restaurant setting.
 The restaurant is famous for its quality steaks, seafood and burgers.
 Maggie’s is very family friendly, and kids are welcome.
 ‘Ask anyone in town.
 This is the best place for breakfast, lunch and dinner.’”

-It doesn’t sound like the third floor has been renovated yet, but it probably will be done at some point, as this casino follows a lot of good business practices in striving to make their customers happy, during the time they, visit or stay as guests, as well as offer services to people who live in Cripple Creek.
+It doesn’t sound like the third floor has been renovated yet, but it probably will be done at some point.
+The casino owners strive to make their customers happy.

 HISTORY

-Over the years, this solid structure, The Fairley Brothers and Lampman Building, has been the home of many kinds of merchants.
-A variety of businesses grew and prospered here, including a drug store, a millinery, an engineer, and a law office.
-Being a versatile structure, the building also housed medical offices, and a mortuary.
+Over the years, this solid structure, The Fairley Brothers and Lampman Building, has been the home of many merchants.
+A variety of businesses have grown and prospered here, including a drug store, a millinery, an engineer, and a law office.
+The building has also housed medical offices, and a mortuary.
 At some time in its history, it became a hotel.
-The third floor was a ballroom, that was used for social events and was the home of the Masonic Temple.
+The third floor was a ballroom, used for social events and a Masonic Temple home.

 If this building could talk, what stories it would tell.
-Besides seeing the variety of characters coming to Cripple Creek to try to get rich, start a business or to steal from others, other unpleasant consequences of mining also reared an ugly head.
-During the building’s first ten years, it saw a nasty, violent Labor War between the mining union and the mine owners who lived in Colorado Springs.
-At one point, martial law was declared by the governor, and citizens of the community were invaded by national guard, losing most of their constitutional rights.
-In this harsh atmosphere, merchants, who were a tough breed of folks, managed to stay in business, avoid the harsh political atmosphere and carried on with business as best they could, resenting their military government imposed on them because of a power struggle between the mining union and the owners, over the number of hours in a work day.
+Besides all the characters coming to Cripple Creek to get rich, start a business, or steal from others, there was always the drama of the miners.
+During the building’s first ten years, a nasty, violent labor war erupted between the mining union and mine owners, who lived in Colorado Springs.
+At one point, martial law was declared by the governor, and citizens of the community were invaded by the national guard.
+In this harsh atmosphere, merchants, who were a tough breed of folks, managed to stay in business, avoid the harsh political atmosphere and carry on with business as best they could, resenting all the while the military government imposed on them.
+A power struggle between the mining union and the owners, over the number of hours in a work day, dragged on.

 Eventually, the National Guard left, but other challenges were to come.
-A big problem that they faced over the years was the dwindling output of the mines, and the loss of population.
+A big problem that they faced was the dwindling output of the mines, and the loss of population.
 Many mining towns had the same problems.
-Some mining towns, like Bodie & Calico, Calif., and Meade, Montana, became totally void of people, while some hung on by a thread, like the mining towns in Jerome, AZ and Virginia City, Nevada.
-Other mining towns, like Park City, Utah, and Brisbee, AZ, found another way to bring in money successfully, growing into prosperous towns.
+Some, like Bodie and Calico, in Caliornia, and Meade, in Montana, lost all their residents.
+Others hung on by a thread, like the mining towns in Jerome, Arizona and Virginia City, Nevada.
+Still others, like Park City, Utah, and Brisbee, Arizona, found other ways to bring in money successfully, growing into prosperous towns.

-By 1970, Cripple Creek was considered a ghost town, but still had a population of 100.
+By 1970, Cripple Creek was considered a ghost town, but still had a population of one hundred.
 These determined individuals did their best to eke out a living serving tourists, nature-lovers and hunters.
-However, like the mining town of Bullock, South Dakota, their outlook brightened a bit in the 1990s.
-In 1991, voters of Colorado voted to allow the opening of limited gaming in Cripple Creek and two other locations, which proved to be the salvation of this town.
-While some residents didn’t like the idea of harvesting money from people and moved out of town, others came to live in Cripple Creek.
-Nevada Gold & Casinos came to town and bought the Fairley Brothers and Lampman building, renovated and restored the first floor, and opened a limited gambling casino, which also resulted in the boost in earnings made from Maggie’s Restaurant.
-Some of the old rooms on the second floor were renovated into 7 rooms and suites, offering convenient lodging for some of their adult customers; preferably the high rollers, making it easier for patrons to enjoy the gaming just downstairs.
+Like the mining town of Bullock, South Dakota, their outlook brightened a bit in the 1990s.
+In 1991, the voters of Colorado voted to allow the opening of limited gaming in Cripple Creek and two other locations, which proved to be its salvation.
+While some residents didn’t like the idea of harvesting money from people and moved, others came to live in Cripple Creek.
+Nevada Gold & Casinos came to town and bought the Fairley Brothers and Lampman building, renovated and restored the first floor, and opened a limited gambling casino, which also resulted in a boost of earnings from Maggie’s Restaurant.
+Some of the old rooms on the second floor were renovated into rooms and suites, offering convenient lodging for adult customers, preferably the high rollers, making it easier for patrons to enjoy the gaming downstairs.

 HISTORY OF MANIFESTATIONS

-It is hard to say who Maggie and her gaming companion are, for a variety of people have owned and visited this handsome, built-like-a-rock structure.
-Clues gathered from the kind of experiences people have had with her can be used to theorize who she may be and why she is haunting the building.
+It is hard to say who Maggie and her gaming companion are, for a variety of people have owned and visited this handsome, durable structure.
+Clues from the experiences people have had with her can be used to theorize who she may be and why she is haunting the building.

-She is described as being either a beautiful red head; or some say a brunette, around 25 years old, who wears her hair pinned up.
-Her mood and demeanor have always been positive, and she mostly stays on the second and third floors of the building, but also has been seen playing slots with a male friend on the first floor.
+She is described as being either a beautiful red head or a brunette, around 25 years old, who wears her hair pinned up.
+Her mood and demeanor have always been positive, and though she mostly stays on the second and third floors of the building, she also has been seen playing slots with a male friend on the first floor.

-There were no slot machines in this building before 1991, which means she has discovered a new toy to play with, as entities have longed enjoyed new electrical machines/lights/items.
-This means that she is an intelligent spirit, who can interact with items and the living that are around her.
+There were no slot machines in this building before 1991, which means she has discovered a new toy to play with, as entities have longed enjoyed new devices of all kinds.
+She is an intelligent spirit, who can interact with items and the living who are around her.

-She wasn’t a prostitute, because soiled doves were only allowed to practice their trade in parlors located in the town’s red light district, along Meyers Street.
-The clothing she is seen in suggests that she was the average citizen of Colorado or a local resident of Cripple Creek, around the turn-of-the-century.
+She wasn’t a prostitute, because so-called soiled doves were only allowed to practice their trade in parlors in the town’s red light district, along Meyers Street.
+The clothing she is seen in suggests that she was an average citizen of Colorado or a local resident of Cripple Creek, around the turn-of-the-century.

 She could be the daughter of a building owner, or of one of the merchants who had a business in the building.
-If she was the wife of a merchant, she probably would’ve continued in her duties in the area where their business was located, perhaps even wanting to supervise the living as they run their business.
+If she was the wife of a merchant, she probably would’ve continued in her duties in the area where the business was located, and perhaps even wanted to supervise the living in their daily operations.

-Perhaps she worked as an employee of one of the businesses that was located here during the turn-of-the-century.
+Perhaps she worked as an employee of one of the businesses located here at the turn-of-the-century.

 Why does she haunt this building?

-Maggie has always been in a happy, joyous mood, full of energy set on having a good time, doing her favorite activities, not letting the fact that she is dead kill the joy in her soul.
+Maggie has always been in a happy, joyous mood, full of energy, set on having a good time, engaged in her favorite activities, not letting the fact that she is a spirit kill the joy in her soul.
 She loves to sing classical music.
 She also loves to dance.
-It is obvious to me that she is enjoying her memories of her life here, not angry or in turmoil at the circumstances of her death or carrying a grudge against the living.
-Perhaps she enjoyed the musical and social events held in the ballroom when she was alive.
+It is obvious to me that she is enjoying the memories of her life here, and is not angry or in turmoil at the circumstances of her death.
+She carries no grudge against the living.
+Perhaps she enjoyed the musical and social events in the ballroom when she was alive.
 Entities sometimes choose to stay in places where they enjoyed themselves during their lifetimes.

 He must have had some sort of attachment to this building.
-Perhaps he was a customer of one of the businesses located on the first floor.
-He could’ve been a miner killed by the violence in town nearby this building.
-People who die near a building, sometimes come in and stay.
-He could be a spirit that decided to stay, after his body had been taken to the mortuary that used to be in this building.
+Perhaps he was a customer of one of the businesses on the first floor.
+He could’ve been a miner killed by the violence in town nearby.
+People who die near a building sometimes return to it and stay.
+He could be a spirit who decided to do this, after his body had been taken to the mortuary that used to be in this building.

 MANIFESTATIONS